How much should you pay for a new website in 2020/21?

 A good website agency will be more than willing to show you what they can do – they’ll have case studies plus before-and-after examples, along with video and written testimonials.

-What to expect from “bricks-and-mortar” agencies:
+What to expect from “brick-and-mortar” agencies:

 Agencies require minimal effort on your part.
 So, if you’re busy and looking for a website solution that doesn’t involve you too much, then you should think of investing in a website agency.
 (And it IS a marketing investment, not just a cost.)